Call for Free 24/7 Motorcycle NJ Lawyer 1 (800) LAW-4-HOGS

 How Does a Lawsuit for Motorcycle Injuries Work in NJ?

 Many cases settle at this point since both sides now know what they are facing.
-If the case does not settle, it may move on to trial where both sides will present evidence and witnesses and the jury will decide who was at fault and how much money the victim is owed.
-Our lawyer can explain more about what to expect in this process in a free case consultation.
+If the case does not settle, it may move on to trial, where both sides will present evidence and witnesses, and the jury will decide who was at fault and how much money the victim is owed.

 • Get Your FREE Consultation